codemodsquad/astx/README.md

 ## `exports.where` (optional)

-Where conditions for capture variables in `exports.find`.
+Where conditions for capture placeholders in `exports.find`.
 See [`FindOptions.where` (`{ [captureName: string]: (path: NodePath<any>) => boolean }`)](#findoptionswhere--capturename-string-path-NodePathany--boolean-) for more information.

 ## `exports.replace` (optional)